gitdevutku/MemoryGame/README.md

-## What's Actually a Memory Game
+## Memory Game
 Memory Game is a popular game where players need to find pairs of cards with the same image.
 This Java Swing-based game generates random positions for each card on the board and ensures that each card is placed exactly twice.
-## Memory Game

 This is a simple implementation of a Memory Game in Java using Swing.
 The game features a grid of cards, and the objective is to match pairs of cards with the same image.